Yehor Yarmolyuk

-Yehor Romanovych Yarmolyuk (Єгор Романович Ярмолюк; born 1 March 2004), sometimes known as Yehor Yarmoliuk, is a Ukrainian professional footballer who plays as a central midfielder for club Brentford and the Ukraine national team.
+Yehor Romanovych Yarmolyuk (Єгор Романович Ярмолюк; born 1 March 2004; sometimes transliterated as Yarmoliuk) is a Ukrainian professional footballer who plays as a central midfielder for club Brentford and the Ukraine national team.

 Yarmolyuk is a product of the Dnipro-1 academy and made his senior debut for the club in 2020.
 He transferred to Brentford in 2022.
-Yarmolyuk has been capped by Ukraine at youth international level and made his senior debut in 2025.
+Yarmolyuk was capped by Ukraine at youth international level and made his senior debut in 2025.

 Club career

 SC Dnipro-1

+Yarmolyuk while with Dnipro-1 in 2021.

 A central midfielder, Yarmolyuk is a product of a number of youth sportive schools of the Dnipropetrovsk Oblast and in May 2019, at age 15, he signed a three-year contract with Ukrainian Premier League club SC Dnipro-1.
-His progression was such that he made two first team appearances late in the 2019–20 season.
+His progression was such that he made two first-team appearances late in the 2019–20 season.
 Yarmolyuk's second appearance made him the second youngest player to start a match in the history of the Ukrainian top flight, at the age of 16 years and 140 days.
 Yarmolyuk signed a new three-year contract in October 2020.
 He went on to make 19 further appearances during the 2020–21 and 2021–22 seasons, before the latter season was curtailed due to the Russian invasion of Ukraine.
 Yarmolyuk scored one senior goal for the club, in a 2–1 Ukrainian Cup round of 32 win over VPK-Ahro Shevchenkivka on 22 September 2021.